BostonPython/about/python_resources.md

 sidebar_link: false
 ---

-## Things to Read ##
-Python is an immensely popular language, and explaining python is an immensely popular activity.
-This section will attempt to guide you to the top-shelf stuff.
-- we might decide to separate readings from exercises. mostly this is here because Ned referred to the desire for a "Python Resources" page, which suggests at least readings and exercises

-## Things To Watch (and listen to) ##
-This might also be a thing.

 ## Things To Do ##
 It's often said that the best way to learn to write programs is to write programs.
 This page lists a number of places you can go for ideas about what programs to write next to develop